uidaholib/oral-history-collections-template/notes.md

     Sam Schrager: I'll tell you, if I used any of this, I wouldn't use your name in connection with it at all."
 - wells_elmer_2: 00:18:18, 00:01:00
 - brocke_frank_4
+- utt_emmettandanna_4: 01:31:43 (not totally clear)
+   Sam Schrager: Huh.
+Well, I wouldn't want you to use these, but what was the matter?

 ## Translation notes